AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 ### API CHANGES TO ENABLE RENDERING RICH TEXT OVERVIEWS

 When customers build a headless interface, they have a need to display the learning objects in that custom user interface they are developing.
 For doing this, one would typically use the [GET /learningObjects](https://captivateprimeeu.adobe.com/docs/primeapi/v2/#!/learning_object/get_learningObjects) API that is exposed.
-Now that Prime supports capturing “rich text” for the overview field, the data model of Learning Objects in the API responses also exposes the same.
-See the field named “richTextOverview” in the fragment of the model in the API response below.
-Also note that the field exposed earlier (“overview”) remains unchanged for backward compatibility.
+Now that Prime supports capturing "rich text" for the overview field, the data model of Learning Objects in the API responses also exposes the same.
+See the field named "richTextOverview" in the fragment of the model in the API response below.
+Also note that the field exposed earlier ("overview") remains unchanged for backward compatibility.

 ```
 \{